praF02/anevicon/README.md

 ```

 ### End conditions
 Note that the command above might not work on your system due to the security reasons.
-To make your test deterministic, there are two end conditions called `--duration` and `--packets` (a test duration and a packets count, respectively):
+To make your test deterministic, there are two end conditions called `--test-duration` and `--packets-count` (a test duration and a packets count, respectively):

 ```bash
 # Test the 80 port of the example.com site with the two limit options